 The guidance note supersedes the previous 2009 guidance and goes into depth about lighting levels and colour temperature impacts on different bat species.
 It is intended to raise awareness of the impacts of artiﬁcial lighting on bats but also the potential solutions to avoid and reduce this harm.

 It has been written by a panel of experts representing BCT, ILP and ecologists.
 Since the publishing of the 2009 edition there has been an increase in the knowledge of our UK bat species, of which there are now 18 recorded species and a considerable amount of research done on impacts but also mitigation measures.

 Eurobats guidance on bats and artificial light (2018)

 In October 2018 new Eurobats guidance on bats and artificial lighting was published.
 This was drafted by a panel of experts including BCT and uses the currently available research and knowledge to look at solutions to avoid, mitigate and compensate the negative impacts of artificial light.
 It is broad international guidance that complements the nationally drafted BCT / ILP guidance (above).

-Artificial Light and Wildlife Symposium 2014: determining solutions for practitioners
+Artificial Light and Wildlife Symposium 2014:

 An interim guidance note was been produced following the outputs from the 2014 European Symposium.